Post-Procedure Skincare

 November 12, 2025

-This guide will walk you through the recommended timelines, the benefits of pairing these treatments, and how to safely integrate red light therapy into your post-procedure skincare for a truly radiant complexion.
+This guide will walk you through the recommended timelines for every major procedure type, the benefits of pairing these treatments, and how to safely integrate Red Light Therapy into your post-procedure skincare for a truly radiant complexion.

 When these gentle light waves penetrate the skin, they are absorbed by the mitochondria, which are the powerhouses of our cells.
 This absorption stimulates the production of adenosine triphosphate (ATP), the primary energy currency of the cell.
 With more energy, cells can perform their functions more efficiently.
-This supercharged cellular activity helps to:
+This supercharged cellular activity helps to boost collagen and elastin by prompting fibroblasts to ramp up production of the essential proteins that provide skin with its structure, firmness, and smooth appearance.
+It increases circulation, meaning more oxygen and vital nutrients are delivered to the skin cells, promoting overall skin health and a vibrant glow.
+It reduces inflammation, helping to calm redness, irritation, and swelling.
+And it accelerates healing by supporting the body's own natural recovery processes.

-At-home devices like the Solawave Red Light Therapy Face Mask bring this professional-grade technology into your home.
-They offer a gentle treatment with no downtime or risk of UV damage, making it easy to incorporate into your regular skincare ritual.
+At-home devices like the Solawave red light therapy face mask bring this professional-grade technology into your home.
+The mask delivers four clinically targeted wavelengths through 320 medical-grade LEDs powered by 160 dual-core chips: Amber (605nm), Red (630nm), Deep Red (660nm), and Near-Infrared (830nm) at 65mw/cm² irradiance, completing a full treatment in just 3 minutes.
+It offers a gentle treatment with no downtime or risk of UV damage, making it easy to incorporate into your regular skincare ritual.

 Why Use Red Light Therapy After Cosmetic Procedures?